John 3:16

 John 3:16 is the sixteenth verse in the third chapter of the Gospel of John, one of the four gospels in the New Testament.
-It is the most popular verse from the Bible and is a summary of one of Christianity's central doctrines—the relationship between the Father (God) and the Son of God (Jesus).
+It is a summary of one of Christianity's central doctrines—the relationship between the Father (God) and the Son of God (Jesus).
 Particularly famous among evangelical Protestants, the verse has been frequently referenced by the Christian media and figures.